 - 15. Have more motor fun at the Umberto Panini Motor Museum

-1. Visit the cathedral
+1. Visit the Modena Cathedral

 The facade on some of the sculptures speaks about biblical prophets such as God creates Adam and the story of Noah.
 And the gold-laced interior of the building shows the Passion of Christ.